8 Ways to Keep a Strong Doctor Referral Relationship

 Gather all the information and notes from previous visits to make sure you are prepared to provide a quality visit to the referring physician.
 You want to take in account that it’s about building a strong and reliable doctor referral relationship.
-The physician relations director will make notes and short list of objectives that needs to be accomplished while there.
+The physician relations director will make notes and shortlist of objectives that need to be accomplished while there.
 The physician liaison should provide value to the referring physician by addressing any concerns or requests in an efficient manner.
-Include the information that specifically applies to them and their patients discussing the mutual accepted insurances and affiliated hospital programs.
+Include the information that specifically applies to them and their patients discussing the mutually accepted insurances and affiliated hospital programs.

 3. Frequent Visits to Doctor Referral

 Build a reasonable healthcare marketing visit schedule to make sure that your referral marketing team or physician relations manager is attentive to the referring physician needs.
 The last thing you want to hear from a referring physician is that they feel neglected or unrecognized.
 Make yourself accessible to them so that if they may require materials or have a question regarding patient care they feel there is a quick and easy line of contact.
 Providing personal contact information will ensure doctor referral requests reach the right person, whether it is the providing physician or physician relations director.